 This is a two in one hiking and rock climbing experience that should definitely be on your Norway bucket list!
 It’s also located in the Lofoten islands, in Svolvaer.
 You can hike from the town to the top of Fløya for the best view of the entire islands.
 On the slope of Fløya, you’ll find Svolvaergeita, known as The Goat.
 It’s a pinnacle of rock that you can climb up during your hike, and it’s even suitable for novice rock climbers.
 The hike itself is of moderate difficulty, as it’s only 5km but will take you 3 to 4 hours to complete.
 Consider adding on another 2 hours if you’ll be rock climbing The Goat as well.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Norway using the map below!

 Rad Season's top 5 action sports, adventure, culture events and festivals in 2023